Report Bird Mortality

 Often called bird flu, the disease can be classified into two categories.
 Low pathogenic avian influenza (LPAI) causes no or minimal signs of disease and is commonly found in wild ducks and geese and in domestic poultry.
 Highly pathogenic avian influenza (HPAI) is extremely infectious, not treatable and can cause high death rates in infected species.

-HPAI was detected in wild birds in Georgia and across much of the U.S. in 2022, but by mid-winter 2023 cases in Georgia had disappeared.
+Confirmed HPAI cases involving wild birds surged in Georgia and across much of the U.S. in 2022, but by mid-winter 2023 cases in Georgia had returned to normal levels.
 The disease has particularly affected waterfowl (ducks and geese) and scavenging species such as vultures and bald eagles.

 What DNR Is Doing